mirabeau-nl/ceddl4j/README.md

 ## What is CEDDL4J? ##

-CEDDL4J is a Java Library, with a fluent API, for creating a Data Layer (JavaScript Object) that follows the Customer Experience Digital Data Layer (CEDDL) specification.
+CEDDL4J is a Java Library, with a fluent API, for creating a Data Layer (in JavaScript Object format) that follows the Customer Experience Digital Data Layer (CEDDL) specification.

 The CEDDL specification
 > "describes a method for surfacing customer experience digital data on a web or other digital resource as a JavaScript Object which can be used for communicating this data to digital analytics and reporting servers."